LauraLynch1997/dog-walking-website/README.md

 * The Navigation Bar

-    - Fully responsive navigation bar with clickable links to the logo, home page, services page and contact page.
-It's css remains the same for every page to allow for easy navigation.
+    - Fully responsive navigation bar with clickable links to the home page, services page and contact page.
+It is at the top of every page to allow for easy navigation.

     - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.